swollows/write-ups/README.md

 # SwollowS' war game & ctf write up repo

-I upload Capture the flag & war game write up on my github repo.
+I upload my Capture the flag & war game exploits on my github repo.
-It's
+I'll upload exploit codes mainly, but somtimes I write explanations on code.
+If you have any questions or found some errors, please tell me.
+I'll response it.